 recognition) and select Link from Selected Test

-The link to the test case appears in the Links pane.
+The link to the test case appears in the Details pane, under Links.

-In the Requirements Editor, select Display > Verification Status.
+In the Requirements Editor, select Columns > Verification Status.
 Resize the requirements browser window to see the Verified column.

 This view shows you the progress toward verification.
 Some requirements do not yet have tests.
 Some requirements are fully verified.
 The width of the verified display shows the proportion of subrequirements that have links to verification.
 The color of the display indicates the proportion of tests that have passed, failed, or not run.

 that the test failed.
 Some requirements are partially verified because the

 subrequirements are not yet verified, such as requirement

 the figure.
 Hover over the verification status bar for details about the

 subrequirements.
 Other requirements are unverified because they are not linked to a